 #3: Giro Register

-If you are looking for a cheaper yet equally reliable option, this helmet found on Amazon is a great choice.
+If you are looking for a cheaper yet equally reliable option, this helmet found on Amazon is among the best bike commuter helmets.
 The Giro Register with MIPS technology is extremely safe and reliable, with a fitting system that adjusts to all head sizes.

 There are also various colors to choose from, whatever fits your style.